denkungsart/ci-ruby/README.md

 By default Node.js 11 will be installed via package manager as per the [official guidelines](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
 Install a different version by declaring it in the Dockerfile before the install-node script is called, e.g. `ENV NODE_VERSION 10.x`.

-### Ruby

-By default Ruby 2.5.3 will be installed.
-Install a different version by declaring it in the Dockerfile before the install-ruby script is called, e.g. `ENV RUBY_VERSION 2.6.2`.

 ### Google Chrome

 * The currently available version for the Google Chrome stable package can be found [in the Google Chrome PPA list](https://www.ubuntuupdates.org/package/google_chrome/stable/main/base/google-chrome-stable).
 Note that the build **will fail** if the supplied `CHROME_VERSION` in Dockerfile does not correspond w/ the latest version in this list.